terrino/lovelace-horizon-card/README.md

 - `tr` Turkish
 - `uk` Ukrainian

-## Known Issues
+## Known issues

-- Home Assistant may display next events rather than today's events
+- Home Assistant reports the time of the next occurring Sun event.
+For example, if you look at the card during the day, the time for sunrise will reflect tomorrow's sunrise and not the one that occurred on the same day.